RynnVLA-002: A Unified Vision-Language-Action and World Model: Experiments

 \textbf{Datasets.} We curate a new real-world manipulation dataset collected with a LeRobot SO100 robotic arm~\citep{cadene2024lerobot}.
 All trajectories are expert demonstrations obtained via human teleoperation.
 We define two pick and place tasks for evaluation.
 (1) Place the block inside the circle: Emphasizing basic object detection and grasp execution (248 demonstrations); (2) Place strawberries in the cup: Requiring fine-grained localization and grasp-point prediction (249 demonstrations).

-\textbf{Baselines.} We compare with two strong open-source baselines: GR00T N1.5~\citep{bjorck2025gr00t} and $\pi_0$~\citep{black2024pi_0}.
-For both methods, we initialize from the official pretrained checkpoints and finetune them on the same SO100 dataset used for our model.
+\textbf{Baselines.} We compare with three strong open-source baselines: GR00T N1.5~\citep{bjorck2025gr00t}, $\pi_0$~\citep{black2024pi_0}, and $\pi_{0.5}$~\citep{intelligence2504pi0}.
+For these methods, we initialize from the official pretrained checkpoints and finetune them on the same SO100 dataset used for our model.
 We adopt the same recipe from the official codebases of these baselines to do finetuning.

 \textbf{Evaluation.} As shown in Fig.~\ref{fig:real_robot_setting}, our evaluation spans three scenarios: (1) {Single-target manipulation}, with exactly one target object on the desktop; (2) {Multi-target manipulation}, with multiple target objects present; and (3) {Instruction-following with distractors}, where both targets and distractors appear.
 A trial is deemed successful if the robot places at least one target object into its designated location within a predefined time budget.
 A trial fails if: (1) the time limit is exceeded; (2) the robot accrues more than five consecutive failed grasp attempts on a target; (3) in the instruction-following with distractors setting, the agent attempts to manipulate any distractor objects.
 Each task is tested for 10 times and we report the success rate.